- September 10, 1992 to September 20, 1992

 The First Nations Performance Series was the third annual performance series organized by the grunt gallery.
 The program featured one evening of cabaret and ten evenings of solo performance, running from September 10th to 20th, 1992.
 This series featured First Nations artists and was a significant presentation of the diversity and scope of contemporary Native expression in performance.

-By Ahasiw Maskegon-Iskwew, Aiyanna Maracle, Annie Frazier, Archer Pechawis, Dana Claxton, Jimmy Sidlar, Lee Maracle, Margo Kane, Marie Humber, Michael Lawrenchuk, Michelle Thrush, Sam Bob, W. Allen Deleary, Zachary Longboy
+By Ahasiw Maskegon-Iskwew, Aiyyana Maracle, Annie Frazier, Archer Pechawis, Dana Claxton, Jimmy Sidlar, Lee Maracle, Margo Kane, Marie Humber, Michael Lawrenchuk, Michelle Thrush, Sam Bob, W. Allen Deleary, Zachary Longboy

 - Curated by Aiyanna Maracle, Glenn Alteen